Russia says Greenpeace activists to face additional charges

 After the protest, Russian coastguard officers boarded and seized control of the ship and towed it to Murmansk.
 Russia has rejected Greenpeace's assertions that the ship had been in international waters when it was seized.

-Strains between the Netherlands and Russia over the Greenpeace protest are in danger of overshadowing the arrival of Dutch King Willem-Alexander and Queen Maxima to Moscow on Friday to mark 400 years of diplomatic ties between the two countries.
+Strains between the Netherlands and Russia over the Greenpeace protest look to overshadow the arrival of Dutch King Willem-Alexander and Queen Maxima to Moscow on Friday to mark 400 years of diplomatic ties between the two countries.

 Greenpeace activists said their protest was aimed at raising awareness about the risks that Arctic offshore oil drilling posed to thousands of kilometers of coastal areas.

-The head of Greenpeace Kumi Naidoo offered on Wednesday to move to Russia and stand as security for the release on bail of the 30.
+The head of Greenpeace Kumi Naidoo offered on Wednesday to move to Russia and stand as security for the release on bail of 30 people.
+(Editing by David Cowell)